-- Primary side IP Displays the IP address on the Primary that is to be used for replication.
+Primary side IP

+Displays the IP address on the Primary that is to be used for replication.
 If there is more than one IP address available for replication, you can choose the one that you want to use from the drop-down list.
-If the required IP address is not displayed in the list then edit the field to add the IP address. - Secondary Side IP Displays the IP address on the Secondary that is to be used for replication, if the Secondary is connected to VEA.
+If the required IP address is not displayed in the list then edit the field to add the IP address.

+Secondary Side IP Displays the IP address on the Secondary that is to be used for replication, if the Secondary is connected to VEA.
 If there is more than one IP address available for replication, you can choose the one that you want to use from the drop-down list.
-If the required IP address is not displayed in the list then edit the field to add the IP address. - Replication Mode Select the required mode of replication; Synchronous, Asynchronous, or Synchronous Override.
+If the required IP address is not displayed in the list then edit the field to add the IP address

+Replication Mode

+Select the required mode of replication; Synchronous, Asynchronous, or Synchronous Override.
 The default is synchronous override.

-See "Modes of replication" on page 28.
+See "Modes of replication" on page 29.

+Replicator Log Protection

-Replicator Log The AutoDCM is the default mode for the Replicator Log overflow log.
+The AutoDCM is the default mode for the Replicator Log overflow protection when all the volumes in the Primary RVG have a DCM log.
 The DCM is enabled when the Replicator Log overflows.